cogentcore/core/raster/README.md

-# rasterx
+# Raster

-Rasterx is a golang rasterizer that implements path stroking functions capable of SVG 2.0 compliant 'arc' joins and explicit loop closing.
+Raster is a golang rasterizer that implements path stroking functions capable of SVG 2.0 compliant 'arc' joins and explicit loop closing.

-* Paths can be explicity closed or left open, resulting in a line join or end caps.
+* Paths can be explicitly closed or left open, resulting in a line join or end caps.
 * Arc joins are supported, which causes the extending edge from a Bezier curve to follow the radius of curvature at the end point rather than a straight line miter, resulting in a more fluid looking join.
-* Not specified in the SVG2.0 spec., but supported in rasterx is the arc-clip join, which is the arc join analog of a miter-clip join, both of which end the miter at a specified distance, rather than all or nothing.
+* Not specified in the SVG2.0 spec., but supported in raster is the arc-clip join, which is the arc join analog of a miter-clip join, both of which end the miter at a specified distance, rather than all or nothing.
 * Several cap and gap functions in addition to those specified by SVG2.0 are implemented, specifically quad and cubic caps and gaps.
 * Line start and end capping functions can be different.